OpenMotionSim/Specification/README.md

 ## Fields

-* Time - time from the start of simulation in seconds.
+* Time - time from the start of a simulation in seconds.
 * Yaw - heading of the platrorm in degrees.
   *Platform is considered have 0 yaw at startup.*
 * Pitch - pitch of the platform in degress.